linux-nvme/nvme-cli/doc/libnvme.rst

 ``NVME_NS_FEAT_DULBE``
-  If set, indicates that the controller supports the Deallocated or Unwritten Logical Block error for this namespace.  **NVME_NS_FEAT_ID_REUSE**: If set, indicates that the value in the NGUID field for this namespace, if non- zero, is never reused by the controller and that the value in the EUI64 field for this namespace, if non-zero, is never reused by the controller.
+  If set, indicates that the controller supports the Deallocated or Unwritten Logical Block error for this namespace.

 ``NVME_NS_FEAT_ID_REUSE``
-  *undescribed*
+  If set, indicates that the value in the NGUID field for this namespace, if non- zero, is never reused by the controller and that the value in the EUI64 field for this namespace, if non-zero, is never reused by the controller.

 ``NVME_NS_FEAT_IO_OPT``
   If set, indicates that the fields NPWG, NPWA, NPDG,